 - Hosted a half-day IT Accessibility Liaisons meeting in which representatives from Environmental Health & Safety and Continuum College shared their their experiences, promising practices, and challenges as they each have taken a variety of steps to normalize accessibility as part of their regular business processes.

 - Published the 2022 IT Accessibility Task Force Report (PDF).

-- Published an updated version of the IT Accessibility Rider (in PDF), which is inserted into all agreements and contracts for the procurement of relevant IT.
+- Published IT Accessibility Rider version 1.1 (in PDF), an updated version of the rider that is inserted into all agreements and contracts for the procurement of relevant IT.